khaledhazeme/Taskk/WebDriverTest-master/README.md

-2- Also there is a class for data driven  (DataDrivenManger) this class it should have to read test data form file, but for this demo i just added one test case. also it keeps selected item deatil to check against it when verify item placed in account.
+2- Also there is a class for data driven  (DataDrivenManger) this class it should have to read test data form file, but for this demo i just added one test case.

 3- ExtentReport.html file will be generated after you finish runing test.